Stocks Fall As Investors Fear New Virus Cases - UrduPoint

 But he did say that the fresh infections were "providing a sombre reality check, not only thwarting bullish ambitions, but investors are re-focusing on the negative economic consequences that could linger for some time".

-Oil prices dipped as output cuts by major producers and hopes for rising demand were tempered by worries over new infections.
+Oil prices rebounded as output cuts by major producers and hopes for rising demand outweighed worries over new infections.

-On the corporate front, the value of Wirecard stock continued to plunge, with its share price down to around 16 euros, compared with almost 100 last Wednesday.
+On the corporate front, the value of Wirecard stock continued to plunge as what could be one of the biggest financial frauds of recent years continued to unfold.